intelligent-machine-learning/dlrover/docs/design/training-master.md

 ## Architecture of the Training Master

-The training master contains 5 components:
+The master contains 5 components:
 - Resource Generator: it generates resource configuration plans for the job.
 - Scaler: it generates Scale CRDs according to resource plans.
 - Stats Collector: it collects the runtime statistics for the job, including